三宮元町を中心に展開している神戸牛専門店、吉祥グループのステーキハウス。鉄板ではなく石窯で焼くのがウリとのこと。

 (Translated by Google)

-This is a steakhouse belonging to the Kissho Group, a Kobe beef specialty store mainly located in Motomachi, Sannomiya.
-Its selling point is that it is grilled in a stone oven instead of on a hot plate.
+This is a steakhouse belonging to the Kichijo Group, a Kobe beef specialty restaurant chain mainly operating in Sannomiya and Motomachi.
+Their selling point is that they cook their steaks in a stone oven, not on a griddle.

-Even though I live in Kobe, I am not an upper class citizen, so I usually have no connection with Kobe beef.
-However, I happened to find out about the Kissho Group Half-Price Campaign for a limited time from March 6th (Fri) to 15th (Sun), so I took this as an opportunity to go.
+Even though I live in Kobe, I'm not exactly a member of the upper class, so I don't usually have much to do with Kobe beef.
+However, I happened to learn about the "Kichijo Group Half-Price Campaign" from March 6th (Fri) to 15th (Sun) (2020), and I thought this was a great opportunity, so I went.

-Actually, I was planning to have yakiniku at the main store of Yazawa, but it was not included in the half-price campaign, so I chose the same Yazawa, but it turned out to be a yakiniku restaurant.
-Even though Kissho Group stores have the same name, each store seems to have different categories such as steak, yakiniku, sukiyaki, and jabu-shabu, so you need to be careful about that.
+Actually, I had planned to have yakiniku (Japanese BBQ) at the Hachizawa main branch, but it wasn't included in the half-price campaign, so I chose another Hachizawa, which turned out not to be a yakiniku restaurant.
+It seems that even with the same name, Kichijo Group restaurants have different categories, such as steak, yakiniku, sukiyaki, and jabu-shabu, so it's important to be aware of that.

-Until recently, Nankinmachi was crowded with tourists and people from all over the world were talking, so much so that it was hard to tell which country it was, but on this day, due to the influence of COVID-19, there were only Japanese people and the staff was sparse.
-There were many empty seats here as well.
+Nankinmachi (Chinatown) used to be bustling with tourists, with so many different languages being spoken that it was hard to tell which country it was, but on this day, perhaps due to the effects of COVID-19, it was mostly Japanese people, and the crowds were sparse.
+There were many empty seats.

-While looking at the menu, I chose the cut and gram weight, but I brushed off the pressure of seeing cuts that cost 21,500 yen per 100g (300g would be 64,500 yen) and went for the second lowest cut on the menu, A5-ranked red meat, which cost about 4,650 yen per 100g.
+While looking at the menu, I chose the cut and weight, but despite the pressure of seeing cuts priced at 21,500 yen per 100g (64,500 yen for 300g!), I opted for the second-lowest cut on the menu, A5 grade lean meat at around 4,650 yen per 100g.

-When the grilled meat was served on a plate, I was told that the best part, the center, should be served with wasabi salt first, followed by wasabi soy sauce and onion sauce, but I think the standard is salt and wasabi.
-A little salt brings out the flavor of the meat directly, and the mild spiciness of real wasabi reduces the fat and makes it satisfying to eat.
-Even when it cools down, the meat is soft and has no tendons, and I was impressed until the end.
-I ordered a large portion of rice with the set, but I regret that I could have had another bowl.
+When the grilled meat was served, I was instructed to first try the most delicious center piece with wasabi salt, then the rest with wasabi soy sauce or onion sauce.
+However, I think the classic combination is salt and wasabi.
+A little salt brings out the meat's flavor directly, and the mild spiciness of real wasabi cuts through the fat, resulting in a refreshing taste.
+Even when cooled, the meat remained tender with no gristle whatsoever, and the delightful experience continued until the very last bite.
+I ordered a large portion of rice with the set, but I regret not being able to eat another plate.

-From the entrance to the restaurant, awards, plaques, and information about the producers and cows are ostentatiously displayed, and they even ask you to take a souvenir or take a photo for the restaurant, but they even bring the plaque to your table while you're eating.
-Isn't such obscene advertising damaging the brand value of Kobe beef?
-I did take a photo, though.
+From the entrance to the interior, awards, trophies, and information about producers and cows are ostentatiously displayed.
+Furthermore, they even bring a trophy to your table while you're eating, perhaps as a souvenir or to take a photo for their benefit.
+Isn't such blatant advertising devaluing the Kobe beef brand?
+I took a photo, though.